1871fotc/fotc/docs/walks/index.md

 Walks by profession:

 - [Undertakers Underground](undertakers-underground.md)
-- [In their caring hands](in-their-caring-hands.md) - A heritage trail to commemorate the role of nurses, doctors and health professionals
+- [In their caring hands](in-their-caring-hands.md) - A heritage trail to commemorate the role of nurses, doctors and health professionals <!-- Hilda Maclean -->
 - [Lest We Forget](lest-we-forget.md)
 - [Lest We Forget - Navy Walk](lest-we-forget-navy.md)
-- [Anchors Aweigh!](anchors-aweigh.md) - A Maritime Walk through Toowong Cemetery
+- [Anchors Aweigh!](anchors-aweigh.md) - A Maritime Walk through Toowong Cemetery  <!-- Hilda Maclean -->
 - [The Thin Blue Line](thin-blue-line.md) - Queensland Colonial Policing
 - [All the world’s a stage](all-the-worlds-a-stage.md)
 - [Artists](artists.md)